stevencombs/retrocombs.github.io/_posts/2020/2020-01-20-arduino-on-chromeos.md

    ![Tools menu](/images/posts/2020-01-20-arduino-ide-chrome-os/arduino-connected.png)

-3. The first step before uploading a program is to always select the type of Arduino used.
+3. The first step before uploading a program is to select the type of Arduino board.
 Make that selection in the _Board:_ menu.
 4. Below the _Board:_ menu is the _Port:_ menu.
 If you followed all the steps above, you should see something similar to the one shown in the image and in the line below:

     `"/dev/ttyACM0 (Arduino/Genuino Uno)"`

-5. If you select the _Port:_ menu, you will only see one available device since only one was granted device access.
+5. Select the _Port:_ menu and you will see one available device.

-You can now load or code a program, upload the program to the Arduino, and test!
+Load or code a program, upload the program to the Arduino, and test!

 ## What this means